AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/set-up-developer-console-and-postman.md

     ![Obtaining the tenant id from the Platform interface URL](assets/postman-getTenantId.png)

-1. Copy this value and return to the Postman Manage Environments screen
+1. Copy this value and return to the [!DNL Postman] Manage Environments screen
 1. Enter `TENANT_ID` in the **Add new variable field**
 1. Paste your Tenant Id into both value fields
 1. Enter `CONTAINER_ID` in the **Add new variable field**